caltechlibrary/urlup/README.md

 Done.
 ```

 The output produced by `urlup` will consist of a line for each URL given, with the original and final URLs printed along with the HTTP status code received when the original URL is first contacted.
-If given the `-e` option, it will also print more details about the meaning of the HTTP status received.
+If given the `-e` option (`/e` on Windows), it will also print more details about the meaning of the HTTP status received.
 For example:

 ```csh
 # urlup -e caltech.edu www.caltech.edu